 Executing these commands will initialize your project and set up the foundational environment required for successful scraping on Stack Overflow.
 The next steps will involve writing your scraping code within the “index.js” file, utilizing the tools and dependencies you’ve just established.
 Let’s proceed to the exciting part of crafting your web scraper.

-V. Scrape using Crawlbase Scraper API
+V. Scrape using Crawlbase Scraper

-Now, let’s proceed into the process of leveraging the Crawlbase Scraper API to scrape content from Stack Overflow pages.
-It’s important to note that while the Scraper API streamlines the scraping process, it comes with the limitation of providing pre-built scraping configurations for general purposes.
+Now, let’s proceed into the process of leveraging the Crawlbase Scraper to scrape content from Stack Overflow pages.
+It’s important to note that while the API streamlines the scraping process, it comes with the limitation of providing pre-built scraping configurations for general purposes.
 As a result, customization is limited compared to a more tailored approach.

 Open your index.js file and write the following code: